ryanlj77/telos.contracts/contracts/trail/UserGuide.md

     The castvote action will cast user's full `VOTE` balance on the given ballot option.
 Note that this **does not spend** the user's `VOTE` tokens, it only **copies** their full token weight onto the ballot.

-    For example, if UserA has already registered with Trail and been credited with `50.0000 VOTE` to their balance, they may then sign a `castvote(UserA, testballot, yes)` action to cast `50 VOTE` tokens towards the "yes" option on the ballot named "testballot".
+    For example, if UserA has already registered with Trail and been credited with `50.0000 VOTE` to their balance, they may then sign a `castvote(UserA, testballot, yes)` action to cast their `50 VOTE` tokens towards the "yes" option on the ballot named "testballot".
 After casting their vote, the total "yes" votes on the ballot will have increased by `50 VOTE` and the UserA's balance still has all `50 VOTE` tokens in their account.

 ### 2. Cleaning Old Votes